Yvan8888/Projet_3-DAPython-MacGyver/README.md

 MacGyver needs to escape the labyrinth.
 To do this, he has to face the guardian.
 But, in order to beat him, he has to collect 3 items first.

 MacGyver is movable with the keyboard commands button.
+To quit the game before the game was won or was over, press the space bar.
+To quit the game after the game was won or was over, close the window.

 ## Getting Started